joannakl/cs102/syllabus.markdown

 < 65 | F

-The grade of _Incomplete_ is reserved for students who miss the final exam or the last project after completing all other coursework in the semester (the reasons for missed exam will need to be verified and approved by the Dean Of Students). <br/>
+The grade of _Incomplete_ is reserved for students who miss the final exam or the last project after completing all other coursework in the semester, and have a chance of passing the course once the final exam or the last programming project is completed (students need to request the grade of incomplete in the course on Albert). <br/>
 The grade of _Incomplete_ **will not be given** to students who started falling behind in class for any reason.
 Those students should withdraw from the course or switch to _Pass/Fail_ option.